The Program

 - We bring a range of First 72 Hour promotional material to support delivery.

-- We supply each participant with a printed First 72 Hour flyer (i.e. double sided A4 colour flyer) branded with your organisation's logo and contact details.
+- We supply each participant with a printed First 72 Hour flyer (i.e. double sided A4 colour flyer printed on thick card) branded with your organisation's logo and contact details, and if required, can include your funding bodies acknowledgement requirements.

-- We supply required the stationary for the event.
+We supply all required the stationary for the workshop.

 - Primarily adults, although separate workshops can be provided for delivery in schools and interactive activities can be tailored for children by request.